-- · where they start in the brain (onset); - whether or not a person's awareness is affected; and - whether or not seizures involve other symptoms, such as movement.
+- how much of the brain is affected; - whether or not a person loses consciousness; and - whether or not seizures involve other symptoms, that you can see or hear.

-Depending on where they start, seizures are described as being focal onset, generalised onset, or unknown onset.
+Depending on where they start, seizures are described as focal, generalised, unknown, or unclassified.